warrenmo/cc-image-classifier/README.md

 # Classifiers Done Quick
-A web-app for scraping images (under the creative commons license) and building classifiers for them using deep (transfer) learning.
-Various code snippets inspired by [streamlit's self-driving demo](https://github.com/streamlit/demo-self-driving).
+A web-app for quickly building and training classifiers using transfer learning.
+Currently working on image classifiers.